A GAN Approach for Node Embedding in Heterogeneous Graphs Using Subgraph Sampling: Experiments

-\paragraph{Evaluation Metrics} We utilize the following evaluation metrics: AUC-ROC, AUC-PRC, F-Score, and Accuracy.
-AUC-ROC \cite{bradley1997use} is a commonly used metric for model evaluation, but it may overestimate a model's performance when dealing with imbalanced classes.
-In such cases, the AUC-PRC score \cite{davis2006relationship} is preferred as it provides a more accurate classification assessment on imbalanced datasets.
+We evaluate our model using AUC-ROC, AUC-PRC, F-Score, and Accuracy.
+AUC-ROC \cite{bradley1997use} is widely used, but it can overestimate performance on imbalanced classes.
+In such cases, AUC-PRC \cite{davis2006relationship} is preferred for a more accurate assessment.

-\paragraph{Configurations} To ensure that the experimental results are not easily affected by outlier results, we select ten random seeds ranging from 0 to 9 for each configuration to conduct experiments separately.
-The average of these results is taken as the representative value for the outcome of that experimental group.